mtabini/G76-Mini/README.md

 | 14 | Yellow |
 | 15 | White |

 Note that the X coordinate register is unaware of the difference in resolution between standard and high-res modes; therefore, you can only really address two pixels at a time, and will always end up writing on an even coordinate by default (e.g.: writing a byte to “x coordinate 0” writes both pixels at `x=0` and `x=1`).
 This is caused by the fact that, internally, reading a byte value so that individual bits could be updated would be too time-intensive, and so I left it purposefully out of the design.
-It makes high-res mode much less useful for displaying images, though it is, of course, still possible to do so.
+It makes high-res mode much less useful for dynamic display, though it is, of course, still possible to do so.

 ## Hardware interface